VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/com.unity.cognition-learn/Documentation~/Installation.md

 #### Add the ML-Agents Unity package

-After cloning the repository, add the `com.unity.ml-agents` Unity package to your project.
+After cloning the repository, add the `com.unity.cognition-learn` Unity package to your project.

 To add the local package, follow these steps:

 1. In the Unity Editor, go to **Window** > **Package Manager**.
 2. In the **Package Manager** window, select **+**.
 3. Select **Add package from disk**.
-4. Navigate to the cloned repository and open the `com.unity.ml-agents` folder.
+4. Navigate to the cloned repository and open the `com.unity.cognition-learn` folder.
 5. Select the `package.json` file.

 Unity adds the ML-Agents package to your project.